bonjourmalware/melody/docs/docs/quickstart.md

     melody
 ```

-The logs you start to pile up in `/opt/melody/logs/melody.ndjson`.
+The logs should start to pile up in `/opt/melody/logs/melody.ndjson`.

 ### Before we start